yewstack/yew/docs/concepts/services/fetch.md

 :::

 :::caution
-Dropping the `FetchTask` before the request has finished, the request will be cancelled.
+If the `FetchTask` is dropped before the request has finished, it will be cancelled.
 Make sure to keep it around!
 :::